 If you can see that the script is on the page and firing you should be in good shape!
 Go have a nice big cup of coffee and give it an hour to ‘kick-off’.

-- This will not require the www but will allow it if it appears.
-This fixes the majority of the cases we see.
 After you update the rules you will need to give the new rules (another hour) some time to appear.

 Check that you have copied the Leadfeeder Tracker script as it is in your Leadfeeder settings and it doesn't have any extra characters or typos.
 If needed, recopy+paste the script.